WHSnyder/Brickthrough/README.md

 * Third stage

-	* This is by far the easiest stage to execute considering 3D context is available and no complex deep learning concepts are required.
-Better approaches are obviously needed but as of now studs and insets are brute-force matched with one another to find likely fits between nearby pieces.
-Will fail if 2nd stage estimates are bad enough.
+	* Studs and insets are brute-force matched with one another to find likely fits between nearby pieces.
+A lazy solution that works well enough for now.

 ## Future directions

-* After spending most of October surveying papers on SotA pose estimation algorithms/networks I came to the conclusion that estimating explicit 2D-3D correspondence would be the most realistic approach.
+* After spending most of October surveying papers on SotA pose estimation algorithms/networks, I came to the conclusion that estimating explicit 2D-3D correspondence would be the most realistic approach.
 Fully deep-learned pose estimation pipelines such as <a href="https://github.com/dineshreddy91/Occlusion_Net">OcclusionNet</a> or <a href="https://github.com/yuxng/PoseCNN">PoseCNN</a> were far too bulky/confusing to work with and lighter networks such as KeypointNet didn't seem robust enough to heavy occlusion/textureless surfaces.
 In the near future I would love to experiment with estimating dense correspondence with some kind of hierarchical FCN approach or a graph-based model as seen in OcclusionNet.

 * Training a depth map estimator.

-* Exploring structure-from-motion techniques and possible integration with deep learning strategies.
+* Exploring structure-from-motion techniques and integration with deep learning strategies.

 * A reinforcement learning guess-rerender-refine approach to pose estimation or an iterative model as in this <a href="https://arxiv.org/pdf/1507.06550.pdf">human pose estimation method.</a>

 * I don't have any formal training or coursework in machine learning for computer vision so I could be wrong, but from my research it seems like a fully deep-learned pipeline encompassing all 3 stages would be impractical.
 The need for fuzzy logic followed by structured 3D reasoning suggests a very convoluted design and painful design iteration times.
 Pieces can be completely unique or could have modular similarity to one another ie: 2 2x2 bricks make a 4x2 brick.
 Trying to train a network to accommodate these fundemental structural differences seems wrong...

 * Learning about deep learning more deeply.